-The bilateral Agreement on the free movement of persons (AFMP) confers upon the citizens of Switzerland and of the member states of the European Union (EU) the right to freely choose their place of employment and residence within the national territories of the contracting parties.
+The bilateral Agreement on the free movement of persons (AFMP), signed in 1999 and into force since 2002, confers upon the citizens of Switzerland and of the member states of the European Union (EU) the right to freely choose their place of employment and residence within the national territories of the contracting parties.

 The AFMP establishes basic rules for the free movement of persons between Switzerland and the EU.
-This is conditional, however, on possession by the individuals concerned of a valid employment contract, being self-employed, or in the case of their not being in gainful employment, proof of financial independence and full health insurance coverage.
+This is conditional, however, on possession by the individuals concerned of a valid employment contract, being self-employed – if one is not being gainfully employed - proof of financial independence and full health-insurance coverage.
+The agreement is further extended through the coordination of social security systems and the EU’s system of diploma recognition.
 The AFMP provides for a phased introduction of the ground rules for the free movement of persons between Switzerland and the EU.
 It lays down transitional periods during which immigration can be restricted.
-These transition periods are still valid for Romania, Bulgaria and Croatia.
-The agreement is further extended through the coordination of social security systems and the EU’s system of diploma recognition.
+These transition periods are still apply for Croatia.

-The draft regulations on behalf of the law on the implementation of the article 121a of the federal Constitution were adopted on 8th December 2017.
-These regulations foresee in particular the obligation to communicate the open vacancies in those professional categories that have an unemployment rate that is equal or superior to a certain threshold.
-The threshold applied as of 1st July 2018 will be of 8%, and of 5% as of 1st January 2020.
-The job seekers that are registered in a regional employment agency will benefit from an advanced access to the information during a period of five working days, after which the employees can publish their job offers outside these offices.
-All persons that are registered in a regional employment agency will benefit from this measure, independently on their nationality.
-This includes all citizens coming from the EU or from an EFTA state that live in Switzerland, as well as those citizens that seek for a job in Switzerland and which are registered in one of the offices of placement.
-With the adoption of these regulations the implementing process of the initiative of 9th February 2014 is concluded.
-This implementation reflects the Swiss population’s will of 9th February 2014, respecting all obligations of Switzerland in accordance with the AFMP.
+The draft regulations relating to the law implementing Article 121a of the Federal Constitution were adopted on 8 December 2017.
+These regulations foresee in particular the obligation to communicate the vacancies in those professional categories presenting an unemployment rate equal or above a certain threshold.
+This threshold was 8% from 1 July 2018 to the end of 2019.
+From 1 January 2020, it has been reduced to 5%.
+Jobseekers that are registered with a regional employment office thus benefit from advanced access to information during a period of five working days, after which employers can publish their job offers outside these offices.
+All persons that are registered in a regional employment office benefit from this measure, regardless of their nationality.
+This includes all nationals of EU or EFTA countries that live in Switzerland, as well as citizens of those countries who seek a job in Switzerland and are registered with one of the placement offices.
+With the adoption of these regulations the implementation process of the initiative of 9 February 2014 is concluded.
+This implementation reflects the popular will expressed on 9 February 2014 while respecting all of Switzerland’s obligations in accordance with the AFMP.